Binding Financial Agreement vs Consent Orders

 • It is very difficult for Court Orders to be overturned.

 • It is a choice for each person whether they do or do not want to get independent legal advice.
 When they sign they do need to tick the box to confirm that they are aware of their right to seek independent legal advice.
-However, it is a choice for them whether they actually obtain that independent legal advice or not.
+However, they are not required to have obtain their own legal advice if they choose not to.

 Disadvantages of Consent Orders